alpaca-core/alpaca-core-sdk/doc/dev/dev-env.md

     * CMake Tools
     * CMake Language Support
     * C/C++
-* Open the project directory in VS Code, configure, and build.
+* Open project directories in VS Code, configure, and build.

 ## macOS

 We use macOS Sequoia, but the setup will likely work for earlier versions as well.

-Note, however, that we do not support x86 macOS.
+Note that since most plugins don't support accelleration on x86 macOS, we don't support it either.
 We only support Apple Silicon.

 On macOS we recommend using VS Code or Xcode.